Philippe Gagnon (Canadian football)

-Philippe Gagnon (born August 21, 1992) is a Canadian football offensive lineman for the Montreal Alouettes of the Canadian Football League (CFL).
+Philippe Gagnon (born August 21, 1992) is a Canadian professional football offensive lineman for the Saskatchewan Roughriders of the Canadian Football League (CFL).

 University career

 Gagnon played CIS football for the Laval Rouge et Or where he was part of two Vanier Cup championship teams in 2012 and 2013.

 Professional career

-Montreal Alouettes
+Montreal Alouettes (first stint)

-Gagnon was drafted by the Montreal Alouettes with the second overall pick of the 2016 CFL Draft and was later signed by the team on May 25, 2016.
+Gagnon was drafted by the Montreal Alouettes with the second overall pick of the 2016 CFL draft and was later signed by the team on May 25, 2016.
 He played in three seasons for the Alouettes.

 Ottawa Redblacks

 Upon becoming a free agent, Gagnon signed with the Ottawa Redblacks on February 13, 2019.
 He played in nine games for the Redblacks in 2019 and started in eight.
 He was released on March 16, 2020.

-Montreal Alouettes (II)
+Montreal Alouettes (second stint)

-On March 19, 2020, it was announced the Gagnon had re-signed with the Montreal Alouettes on a one-year contract.
+On March 19, 2020, it was announced that Gagnon had re-signed with the Alouettes on a one-year contract.
 He re-signed with the team on December 17, 2020.
+He became a free agent upon the expiration of his contract on February 11, 2025.